NannanZ/spdymcsclient/README.md

 =============

 It's a SPDY based client of renren's mcs(Mobile Client Service) powered by [OkHttp Java library](https://github.com/square/okhttp)
-Bellow are some relevant points you might concern for this project:
+<br>Bellow are some relevant points you might concern for this project:
 - Regarding renren's mcs (Mobile Client Service), you can refer to this site [here](http://wiki.mobile.renren.com/en/).
 - Regarding the SPDY relevant leaning stuff, you can get the info [here](http://dev.chromium.org/spdy/spdy-whitepaper).
 - Regarding the OkHttp version, this project is based on [OkHttp 2.0.0 release](https://github.com/square/okhttp/releases/tag/parent-2.0.0) code.